The Fits (film): Pre-production

 After developing the first draft of the script, they began looking at dance teams.
 Holmer discovered the Cincinnati-based Q Kidz Dance Team on YouTube while she was still working on her pitch for the Venice Biennale College's program.
 Upon finding the Q Kidz, the writers adapted the story with them and their dance form in mind.
 After receiving, Holmer relocated to Cincinnati and began working with Q Kidz's coach, Marquicia Jones-Wood, and hired her as a producer on the project.
 Forty-five out of several hundred Q Kidz dancers were cast for the film.
-The boxers were also all real Junior Olympic level boxers.
+The boxers were also all real Junior Olympic-level boxers.
 Holmer tried to involve the kids in the film as much as possible, collaborating with them on writing their own dialogue.
 Additionally, they workshopped for 6 weeks before production began.

 After casting the Q Kidz, they opened up casting for the lead amongst them.
 Royalty Hightower, who was nine years old at the beginning of the process and had already been dancing with the Q Kidz for 3 years, was cast as Toni.
 Holmer commented that Hightower had "this amazing power of listening and observing...she was really in tune with her body, in a way that is necessary to play Toni."
 Hightower worked in depth with movement consultant Celia Rowlson-Hall to appear bad at dancing in the beginning of the film.
 Rowlson-Hall also choreographed all of the fits with each girl individually.
-They were developed in isolation so that the rest of cast only saw the performance on the day that it was filmed in order to create a unique and impactful moment for each girl.
+They were developed in isolation so that the rest of the cast only saw the performance on the day when it was filmed to create a unique and impactful moment for each girl.
 Two of the Q Kidz dance captains, Mariah and Chariah Jones, helped to choreograph the film's dance battles and drill choreography as well as incorporating in boxing moves for Toni's character.